Patagonia R1 Pullover

-From sunrise to sundown, from epic approaches to alpine traverses, the versatile R1(R) Pullover stretches, breathes, moves moisture and insulates.
-The finely tuned high/low interior grid polyester fabric (Polartec(R) Power Dry(R)) squashes down to practically nothing, has a terrific feel and remains durable and warm.
-The improved, technical fit accommodates light underlayers or works as a stand-alone top.
-Our new Variable Conditions Cuffs have discreet on-seam thumb loops and a spiral stitch construction that lets you push up the sleeves without constricting your forearms.
-New minimalist zippers reduce bulk, while lightweight micro-grid stretch polyester at the cuffs and armpits enhance breathability and dry times.
+Technical proficiency merges with simplicity: A beautiful line, your climbing partner, a rope and a rack.
+Start at the bottom and climb to the top.
+Our R1(R) Pullover maintains the same alpine-style elegance.
+Its finely tuned high/low interior grid polyester fabric (Polartec(R) Power Dry(R)) stretches, breathes, moves moisture and insulates.
+It squashes down to practically nothing, has a terrific feel and its technical fit accommodates light underlayers or works as a stand-alone top.
+Our Variable Conditions Cuffs have discreet on-seam thumb loops and a spiral-stitch construction that lets you push up the sleeves without constricting your forearms.
+Minimalist zippers reduce bulk, while lightweight micro-grid stretch polyester at the cuffs and armpits enhance breathability and dry times.
 A soft, kissing-welt zipper garage at the chin gives next-to-skin comfort.
 With a smooth, microfiber face for easy layering, offset shoulder seams for pack-wearing comfort and a zippered chest pocket.

 - Patagonia.com refers to the men's version